 Finding solutions to hard problems is one of my hobbies, from childhood.
 This led me towards being an engineer and researcher.
 I chose computer science and engineering as my career path, due to the growing impact it has on everyone.
 My life goal is to be in a place, where my code, my research, my problem-solving skills make a positive impact on a large population around the world.Malinga Perera

 I’m passionate about public speaking.
-I started public speaking from the days I was at the University of Moratuwa, through Gavel Club of the University of Moratuwa.
+I started public speaking from the days I was at the University of Moratuwa, through the Gavel Club of the University of Moratuwa.
 I Joined Negombo Toastmasters Club in December 2015 and then Sysco Lab’s Toastmasters.
 I have won many speaking competitions and held various positions (VP Education, VP Public Relations, etc.) in the executive committee.
-In the University of Melbourne, I worked as the Communications Officer in Computing and Information Systems Graduate Research Students (CIS-GReS) and as a Committee Member in Sri Lankan Graduates’ Society (SLGS), University of Melbourne.
+At the University of Melbourne, I worked as the Communications Officer in Computing and Information Systems Graduate Research Students (CIS-GReS) and as a Co-President in Sri Lankan Graduates’ Society (SLGS), University of Melbourne.